NI

 Cultural Significance:

-The Pacific Coast's cuisine is deeply intertwined with the region's identity and culture.
-Fishing is a major industry, and seafood plays a central role in the local diet and economy.
-Traditional cooking methods and recipes have been passed down through generations, preserving the region's culinary heritage.
-Seafood festivals and culinary events celebrate the abundance and diversity of the Pacific Coast's seafood offerings.
+The Pacific Coast's cuisine is deeply intertwined with the region's identity.
+Fishing is a major industry and seafood plays a central role in local diet and economy.
+Traditional cooking methods and recipes passed down through generations preserve culinary heritage.
+Seafood festivals celebrate the abundance and diversity.

 Signature Dishes: